 Essential Travel Accessories & Toiletries

-- Refillable water bottle: It’s not safe to drink tap water in Taiwan, so having a reusable water bottle that you can refill at your hotel or hostel’s water dispenser is key.
-I always travel with a Hydy Stainless Steel Thermo Water bottle, but you might prefer a collapsible bottle to save some space.
+- Refillable water bottle: It’s not safe to drink tap water in Taiwan, so it’s key to have a reusable water bottle that you can refill at your hotel or hostel’s water dispenser.
+I always travel with my Hydy water bottle, but these ones from S’well also get great reviews.
+If you need to save space in your luggage, try a collapsible water bottle.

 - After-sun or aloe vera: It can be hard to find decent after sun or aloe vera in Taiwan.
 This TONYMOLY Aloe Chok Soothing Gel is my favorite go-to multi-purpose hydrating gel.
 It’s formulated with 99% aloe extract and can be used to relieve everything from sunburn and irritated skin to moisturizing damaged hair and dry lips!